Skip to main content Homebrew Brighton Logo Homebrew Brighton

 What to expect from the meets

-Each meet has a similar format: folks bring their homebrew along and we taste it over a few hours.
+Each meet has a similar format: folks bring their bottles of homebrew along and we taste it over a few hours.
 Don’t worry if you don’t have any to bring, there’s usually enough to go around.

 We try to order the beers in order of light to darker and stronger.
 This usually means we start with lighter lagers and pale ales, then move to porters and stouts.
 Often we’ll taste some oddities like sours in the middle.